visualbuilder/email-templates/README.md

 more sense to have a separate row.

-Please note laravel default locale is just "en" we prefer to separate British and American English so typically use en_GB and en_US instead.
+Please note laravel default locale is just "en" we prefer to separate British and American English so typically use en_GB and en_US instead but you can set this as you wish.

 Languages that should be shown on the language picker can be set in the config
 ```php